bhavesh1409/WeedPro/README.md

-# WeedPro - Precision Agriculture for Weed Management in Onion Fields
+# WeedPro: Segmentation and Classification of Weeds and Crop in Smart Farming

 ## Overview